-This policy will be available on Wodonga Senior Secondary College (Shepparton Flexible Learning Centre) website so that parents and other members of the school community can easily access information about the Wodonga Senior Secondary College (Shepparton Flexible Learning Centre) anaphylaxis management procedures.
-The parents and carers of students who are enrolled at Wodonga Senior Secondary College (Shepparton Flexible Learning Centre) and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.
+This policy will be available on the Wodonga Senior Secondary College and/or the North East Flexible Learning Network website.
+The parents and carers of students who are enrolled at Wodonga Flexible Learning Centre and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.